saimaar/React-Fundamentals/README.md

 - We can convert this **element** reactElement = `<div>Hello</div>` to a **component** by just turning it into a function.
 - const reactElement = () => `<div>{text}</div> `
 - ReactDOM.render(`<div> <reactElement>/ </div>`, domElement)

+Note: Children is also a prop.
+Rendering by position or value